JenBerlin/Pack-On-Track/README.md

 - tracking of where the parcel is at the moment
 - email plugin to transfer order confirmation data into the App and account
 - adjusting dekiuvery date directly through the app
-- delivery pickupo notification
+- delivery pickup notification
-- Slack message/ email notification for this week's shipments
+- email notification for this week's shipments
-- password re-type security feature on login page ?
 - user confirmation/verification request after sign-up (users click a link emailed to them)
 - developing a mobile app